minkeymouse/nowcasting-kr/STATUS.md

 ## Honest Assessment of This Iteration

 **What Was Actually Done:**
-- ✅ **Fixed table/plot generation scripts** - Fixed code issues in table/plot generation pipeline:
-  - Fixed `cursor-headless.sh` to call correct scripts (`table_forecasts.py`, `table_nowcasts.py`, `plot_forecasts.py`, `plot_nowcasts.py`) instead of non-existent `table.py` and `plot.py`
-  - Enhanced `table_nowcasts.py` to handle both flat `results` structure (current failed backtests) and `results_by_timepoint` structure (after re-run)
-  - Enhanced `plot_nowcasts.py` to handle both structures gracefully, showing placeholders for failed backtests
+- ✅ **Enhanced DDFM metrics documentation in report** - Added missing DDFM metrics documentation to report sections:
+  - Added `calculate_relative_skill_assessment()` documentation to `2_methodology.tex` (line 94)
+  - Added `calculate_near_linear_collapse_detection()` documentation to `2_methodology.tex` (line 95)
+  - Added references to relative skill assessment, near-linear collapse detection, and quantile-based error metrics to `3_results_forecasting.tex` (lines 88-92)
+  - Added references to these metrics in `6_discussion.tex` (lines 117-125)
+  - All DDFM metrics improvements now fully documented across methodology, results, and discussion sections
 - ✅ **Documentation updates** - Updated STATUS.md, ISSUES.md, CONTEXT.md to track project state
-- ⚠️ **No new experiments** - No new training, forecasting, or backtesting executed this iteration (Agent cannot execute scripts per user rules)
-- ⚠️ **No tables/plots regenerated** - Tables and plots exist from previous regeneration (Dec 9 10:00), not regenerated this iteration
-- ⚠️ **PDF not compiled** - Report ready but compilation requires manual execution (Agent cannot execute scripts)

 **What Was NOT Done:**
 - ❌ **No new experiments executed** - No new training, forecasting, or backtesting run this iteration (Agent cannot execute scripts per user rules)
+- ❌ **No tables/plots regenerated** - Tables and plots exist from previous regeneration (Dec 9 10:28), not regenerated this iteration
-- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests not re-run to verify fixes work (models exist, can verify now)
+- ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests cannot be re-run until models are trained (checkpoint/ is empty)
 - ❌ **DDFM improvements NOT verified with new results** - Code improvements implemented but forecasting not re-run to compare with baseline (results exist but may be from before improvements)
 - ❌ **Phase 0 correlation analysis NOT executed** - Function exists but not run (~15 min, no training required)
 - ❌ **Baseline metrics analysis NOT executed** - Instructions added to ISSUES.md but not yet run
-- ❌ **No report sections modified** - Report sections not modified this iteration (only table/plot script fixes and documentation updates)
+- ❌ **PDF not compiled** - Report sections ready but compilation requires manual execution (Agent cannot execute scripts)

 **Current Limitations:**
+- **CRITICAL**: Models NOT trained - `checkpoint/` directory is EMPTY.
+This blocks all forecasting and backtesting experiments.
-- **CRITICAL**: All backtest results failed with CUDA errors - code fixed but not verified by experiments (models exist, can verify now)
+- **CRITICAL**: All backtest results failed with CUDA errors - code fixed but cannot be verified until models are trained
-- Forecasting results exist but may be from runs before latest code improvements - need to re-run to verify results reflect improvements
+- Forecasting results exist but cannot determine when they were generated or if they reflect latest code improvements - need to train models and re-run to verify
 - ARIMA produces no valid results (n_valid=0) - requires investigation
 - PDF compilation not executed - report sections ready but not compiled to verify page count
-- Tables/plots regenerated and reflect current experiment results (forecasting results exist, nowcasting all failed)
+- Tables/plots exist from previous regeneration (Dec 9 10:28) and reflect current experiment results (forecasting results exist, nowcasting all failed, models not trained)

 **Areas for Improvement:**
+- **PRIORITY 0 (CRITICAL)**: Train models - `checkpoint/` is empty, Step 1 should run `bash agent_execute.sh train` to train all 12 models
-- **PRIORITY 1**: Re-run backtesting - Models exist, Step 1 should run `bash agent_execute.sh backtest` to verify CUDA fixes work
+- **PRIORITY 1**: After training, re-run backtesting - Step 1 should run `bash agent_execute.sh backtest` to verify CUDA fixes work
-- **PRIORITY 2**: Re-run forecasting - Step 1 should run `bash agent_execute.sh forecast` to verify results reflect latest code improvements
+- **PRIORITY 2**: After training, re-run forecasting - Step 1 should run `bash agent_execute.sh forecast` to verify results reflect latest code improvements
 - Execute Phase 0 correlation analysis to inform improvement strategy (~15 min, no training required)
 - Execute baseline metrics analysis on existing aggregated_results.csv to establish baseline (~5 min, no training required)
 - Investigate ARIMA failures (n_valid=0 for all targets/horizons)